Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 To include the setting where $$F_\theta$$ learns to forecast the initial conditions, we define $$i_0 := 0$$ and $$\mathcal{I}_\phi(\mathbf{x}_{t}, \cdot, i_0) := \mathbf{x}_t$$.
-In the simplest case, the forecaster network is supervised by all possible timesteps given by the temporal resolution of the training data.
+In the simplest case, the forecaster net is supervised by all timesteps given by the temporal resolution of the training data.
 That is, $$N=h$$ and $$S = [j]_{j=0}^{h-1}$$.
 Generally, the interpolation timesteps should satisfy $$0 = i_0 < i_n < i_m < h$$ for $$0 < n < m \leq N-1$$.